Pyramid Schemes in 10 Questions

 It is basically an investors’ pyramid scheme.
 In those organizations, investors’ incomes are based on newcomers’ investments, but not on proceeds from their own funds.
-These are named as such after Charles Ponzi’s infamous fraudulent scheme in the U.S. You can read here, The Most Notable Ponzi Schemes in History .
+These are named as such after Charles Ponzi’s infamous fraudulent scheme in the U.S. You can read more about it here: The 3 Most Notorious Ponzi Scheme Cases in History .

 7. Are Pyramid Schemes Sustainable?

 No, all such schemes are bound to collapse.
 The “business” here does not rely on the exchange of goods or services, but on the acquisition of new people.
 So, any hiccup in the inflow of new participants results in a collapse.
 This occurs without any exceptions and those who initiate a pyramid scheme know this will happen from the very beginning.